 The Network Exposure Function (NEF) is the only NF service consumer of the Data Transfer Policy Control Services.

 The NEF accesses the Data Transfer Policy Control Services at the PCF via the N30 Reference point.
-In the roaming scenario, the N30 reference point is located between the PCF and the NEF in the home network only.

 Figures°4-1 and 4-2 depict the Data Transfer Policy Control Services related reference architecture of the PCF respectively in SBI representation and reference point representation.